mrpoattomna/JimboAndStuff/README.md

 New Consumable type called Would you rather with 15 cards

-these cards can only appear in packs and those packs can't be skipped
+these cards can only appear in packs and would you rather packs can't be skipped